aws-samples/amazon-sagemaker-ab-testing-pipeline/README.md

     --parameters ProductVersion=1.0
 ```

-This stack will output the `CodeCommitSeedBucket` and `CodeCommitSeedKey` which you will need later for the pipeline.
+This stack will output the `CodeCommitSeedBucket` and `CodeCommitSeedKey` which you will need when creating the Amazon SageMaker Studio project.

+If you are seeing errors running the above command ensure you have [Enabled SageMaker project templates for Studio users](https://docs.aws.amazon.com/sagemaker/latest/dg/sagemaker-projects-studio-updates.html) to grant access to these resources in Amazon S3.

 ### Create MLOps Project Template manually (Alternative)